-- Safety first.
+- The first step is ensuring your safety.
 Try to make sure that you are safe, especially from the person/s who has assaulted you.

 - Aim to get back your feeling of control over your own life.

-- Don’t fill in any memory gaps – If part or all of the memory of the event is missing, accept that you may never recover that memory.
+- Don’t try to fill in any memory gaps.
+If part or all of the memory of the event is missing, the most helpful thing you can do is accept that you may never recover that memory.

 - Remember that there are common reactions to trauma and that you will move on.

-- Don’t blame yourself – Many people who have been sexually assaulted feel that somehow they were responsible for the assault.
-They look for reasons to blame themselves saying things like; “I should have fought them off” or “It was my fault because I accepted the drink” or “I must have looked like an easy target” or even “I can’t believe that I was so stupid.”
+- Don’t blame yourself.
+Many people who have been sexually assaulted feel that somehow they were responsible for the assault.
+They look for reasons to blame themselves by saying things like: “I should have fought them off” or “It was my fault because I accepted that drink” or “I must have looked like an easy target” or even “I can’t believe that I was so stupid.”